TimeSAE: Causal Sparse Decoding for Faithful Explanations of Black-Box Time Series Models: A Time Series Sparse Autoencoder for Faithful Explanations

 where $\widetilde{\rvx}^{cf}_{I_1}$ and $\widetilde{\rvx}^{cf}_{I_2}$ are the explanation-embedded instances respectively obtained after interventions $I_1$ and $I_2$.
 This preserves the \emph{ordering} of causal effects, i.e. order faithfulness. \end{restatable}

 \textit{Proof Sketch.} We define the actual and approximate causal effects of interventions and limit approximation errors.
 By ensuring that the combined approximation and reconstruction errors are smaller than the actual causal effects, we guarantee that order is preserved.
 Thus, approximate counterfactuals based on a sparse autoencoder preserve the causal effects' order.
-The full proof is provided in \Cref{app:proof}.
+The full proof, along with empirical validation through experiments, is provided in \Cref{app:proof}.

 \myparagraph{Practical Implementation.} To enforce faithfulness, we use a contrastive loss InfoNCE~\citep{oord2018representation} during the training of the Sparse Autoencoder.
 We define the positive pairs as counterfactuals from the same intervention $I_k$, while negative pairs come from different interventions $I_j$, ensuring $\texttt{CaCE}_f(I_k) > \texttt{CaCE}_f(I_j) $.
 The contrastive loss is formulated as: